At the Conference

 - Form: NMUN Right of Reply Request Form

-- Form: NMUN Working Paper / Resolution Form (Note: pre-written resolutions are not allowed)
+- Form: NMUN Working Paper / Resolution Form (pre-written resolutions are not allowed - see p.
+22 of the NMUN Delegate Prep.
+Guide)

 - Form: Tutorial Video on the NMUN Working Paper Template